 Give them continuous opportunities to learn new skills, they could be hard skills like improved I.T. skills or soft skills like leadership.
-Most of the volunteers state that the chance to learn new skills is one of the main reasons they choose to volunteer and continue to volunteer with certain organizations.
+Most of the volunteers stated that the chance to learn new skills is one of the main reasons they choose to volunteer and continue to volunteer with certain organizations.

 Volunteer management can be tricky, but the key is to appreciate and show impact to volunteers in a way that they feel they are actually making a difference.

 Incorporating these strategies can help you keep your volunteers more involved with the organization and help you retain committed volunteers.
-If you think there is something we missed, then feel free to add it in comments.
+If you think there is something we missed, then feel free to add it in the comments.